Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** ???
+**Targeted defense:** ???

 **Duration:** Instant

 </div>

 A strange substance wafts forth from the trick, driving everyone nearby into a reckless fury.
-When it is detonated, make a Focus attack against all creatures in a 2 tile radius of the trick.
+When it is detonated, make a special attack against Focus against all creatures in a 2 tile radius of the trick.
 Apply one stack of defenseless and 3 + ½ Presence stacks of rage to all those that you hit.

 ## Grease Trap